gicentre/litvis/documents/tutorials/geoFormats.md

         ]
 ```

-Here is its geoJson representation:
+Here is its geoJSON representation:

 ```Javascript
 {